JeffKoMS/mslearn-azure-developer-create/python/real-time-voice/README.md

-# Deployment
+# Requirements

-The provided `azdeploy.sh` creates the required resources in Azure:

-* Change the variables at the top of the script to match your needs
-* Creates Azure Container Registry service
-* Uses ACR to build and deploy the Dockerfile image to ACR
-* Creates the App Service Plan
-* Creates the App Service Web App
-* Configures the web app for container image in ACR
+* Deploy one of the "realtime" models in AI Foundry.
-* Configures the web app environment variables
+* Create `.env` file in project root and add required variables
+* Deploy containerized app to Azure, or run locally

 ## Environment Variables

-Need to create your own .env file in the root directory.
+Create your own `.env` file in the root of this project.

 Required:
+* `AZURE_VOICE_LIVE_ENDPOINT` This is the endpoint for the model and should resemble the following example:
-* `AZURE_VOICE_LIVE_ENDPOINT`="https://<endpoint for model>.cognitiveservices.azure.com"
+    * `AZURE_VOICE_LIVE_ENDPOINT`="https://your-endpoint.cognitiveservices.azure.com"
 * `AZURE_VOICE_LIVE_API_KEY`="Your API Key"
 * `VOICE_LIVE_MODEL`="gpt-realtime" or your model
 * `VOICE_LIVE_VOICE`="alloy" or your preferred voice